-WAVE Collective consists of four female artists who’ve recently graduated from London College of Communication.
-WAVE Collective aims to offer a platform for emerging artists to display their artistic practice, both online and through consistent themed exhibitions at Camel by the Green, from September 2017.
+WAVE Collective consists of four female artists working across a multitude of disciplines.
+WAVE Collective aims to offer a platform for emerging artists to display their artistic practice, both online and through consistent themed exhibitions at Camel by the Green.

 Waves are distinctive in their core, each unique in their way of expression, dealing with the personal struggle we each face through reality.
 Floating in this endless expanse, we keep our heads above, always seeking answers.